Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your money is just as safe and secure in a bank as it is at a credit union.
 Both federally insure deposits up to $250,000 and deploy safeguards to protect your data and privacy.
 The only difference is banks insure funds through the FDIC, while credit unions use the NCUA.

-How to compare credit unions vs. banks
+5 ways to compare credit unions vs. banks

 Keep the following in mind when you compare credit unions vs. banks: